qvantel/orcd/README.md

 ### Run a shell or program in a container
 ```
-$ docker exec -it CONTAINER_NAME service
+$ docker exec -it CONTAINER_NAME program
 ```
-Where service is e.g `bash/zsh/cqlsh`.
+Where program is e.g `bash/zsh/cqlsh`.

 ### List containers